kwleonov/financialtransactionswindget/README.md

   - sort_by_date(processes: list[dict[str, int | str]], is_descending: bool=True) -> list[dict[str, int | str]] -
   *gets a list of dictionaries and an optional parameter specifying the sort order (by default, descending).
   The function should return a new list sorted by date.*
+  - filter_by_description(processes, word) - *gets a list of transactions filtered by 'description' with 'word'.*
 - **src/generators**
   - filter_by_currency(transactions, currency_code) - *The function get a list of dictionaries representing
   transactions as input.
 The function should return an iterator that alternately issues transactions where